Thomas Sheffield: Nevada

 In 2020, Sheffield was hired to his first full-time position by Jay Norvell.
 He was the special teams coordinator at Nevada in 2020 and 2021.
 When he was hired by Norvell, he replaced his former mentor at North Texas, Tommy Perry.

 During his Nevada tenure, three Wolf Pack members earned All-Mountain West Conference honors: return specialist Romeo Doubs, kicker Brandon Talton, and punter Julian Diaz.
 Sheffield guided the Wolf Pack special teams to rank ninth nationally in net punting in 2020, seventeenth nationally in punt returns in 2021, and blocked six kicks in his two seasons.

 Sheffield really began to develop his own coaching mentality.
 He adopted the term “Ride or Die” as his mantra, going so far as to even getting a tattoo of the saying with a skull with an eye patch and flames coming out of it.
 It took five and a half hours, but it was worth it when he revealed it to the team before the season opener.
 His special teams units, which consist of players from every position group bought in to playing with the same mentality.
 He even made a deal with Norvell that he would where a Ride or Die patch on his practice shirts.

 Hawaii

 When Jay Norvell was hired as the new head coach at Colorado State, Sheffield followed him, but a short time later, Nevada/Colorado State wide receivers coach Timmy Chang was hired as the new head coach at Hawaii and he hired Sheffield as his associate head coach and special teams coordinator.

 Personal life

-Sheffield and his wife (Emily) have two sons (Peyton Bear, Cannon Wolf) and a daughter (Blair).
+Sheffield and his wife (Emily) have three sons (Peyton Bear, Cannon, Carson) and a daughter (Blair).